sasankreddy/sasankreddy/README.md

 ### 🤝 Let's Connect
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/sasank-reddy-annareddy/)

+### 👥 Looking for Collaboration
+I am actively seeking a skilled React Frontend Developer to collaborate with on my current project.
+If you're passionate about building scalable, user-friendly interfaces and want to contribute to an innovative business idea, feel free to reach out!

 ### 📫 Contact Me
 - Feel free to reach out at [email](mailto:shashank11.reddy@gmail.com) for any collaboration or just to say hi!